curl/everything-curl/ftp-twoconnections.md

 new port are generally easier and less restricted for end users and clients, but it then requires that the network in the server's end allows it.

-Passive connections are enabled by default, but if you've switched on active before, you can switch back to passive with `--ftp-pasv`.
+Passive connections are enabled by default, but if you have switched on active before, you can switch back to passive with `--ftp-pasv`.

 You can also explicitly ask curl not to use EPSV (which is a slightly newer